Russia targets ammunitions depot in western Ukraine

 He added: "But there’s a question.
 Who said that in two years Ukraine will even exist on the map of the world?”

-Medvedev, the former president, has been making harsh statements against Ukraine and the West since the war began on Telegram.
+Medvedev has been making harsh statements against Ukraine and the West since the war began.

 ———